Medicare Part D Plans in New Mexico

 Keep in mind, depending on the plan, you may have to follow special rules to get certain medications.
 These might include prior authorization, quantity restrictions limiting the amount of doses you can buy at one time, or step therapy, in which your doctor prescribes a lower-cost medication first to gauge your response to treatment before prescribing more expensive alternatives.

 How do I enroll in Medicare Part D in New Mexico?

-You can get stand-alone Part D prescription drug coverage as a complement to Original Medicare or you can sign up for an all-in-one Medicare Advantage plan that includes Part D coverage for prescription drugs.
-Most Medicare Advantage plans include Part D coverage.
+You can get stand-alone Medicare Part D prescription drug coverage as a complement to Original Medicare, or you can sign up for an all-in-one Medicare Advantage Prescription Drug plan.
+Most Medicare Advantage plans include prescription drug coverage.

-It’s important to keep in mind that if you enroll in a Medicare Advantage plan with Part D, and then enroll in a stand-alone Medicare Part D Prescription Drug Plan, you will be automatically unenrolled from your Medicare Advantage plan and returned to Original Medicare.
-You can only have one type of Part D prescription drug coverage at a time.
+It’s important to keep in mind that if you enroll in a Medicare Advantage Prescription Drug plan, and then enroll in a stand-alone Medicare Part D Prescription Drug Plan, you might be automatically unenrolled from your Medicare Advantage plan and returned to Original Medicare.
+You can only have one type of Medicare prescription drug coverage at a time.

 What else should I know about Medicare Part D in New Mexico?

 According to the Centers for Medicare and Medicaid Services (CMS), in 2019: